BergmannLab/MONET/README.md

 ## RUNNING

 Once installed, from any location on your system, you can run the following example command: it will run a method called M1 (see section METHODS for details), on a network contained in your tmp folder (see section INPUT for details), using docker virtualization (see section PREREQUISITES for details).
-In the remainder of this document, you will find details about what parameters you can use and what to expect as an output (in the PARAMETRS and OUTPUT sections respectively).
+In the remainder of this document, you will find details about what parameters you can use, what to expect as an output and resource usage (in the PARAMETRS,  OUTPUT and COMPUTATIONAL RESOURCES sections respectively).

 ```$ monet --help```